rdpoor/mulib-support/laboratory/DevNotes.md

 * mu_fsm is not well designed and not currently used by any code.
 * mu_timer should perhaps migrate to ../extras
 * mu_log could (should) use thunks.

+## 20210620-1800 Checklist for Release Candidate

+Prior to pushing develop-rc to main:

+* Replace all absolute paths in example apps with relative paths
+* Verify all example apps run and work as advertised
+* Provide short README.md for each example app
+* Remove mu_printf from mu_stddemo (just use printf(), putc(), etc...)
+* [maybe]: Only include core modules that are used in example apps
+* Create a matrix of which modules are used in which apps